“Let food be thy medicine and medicine be thy food.” Hippocrates

 So what’s Good?

 I gave up meat, eggs, dairy, fish and almost all sugar; I avoid pesticides and herbicide by buying organic food and embarked on a journey to better health.
 I gave up my nightly fair of TV fiction and devoted my hours to study.

 The result?
-My innards are fixing themselves (I suffered my own version of slurry from eating GMO foods.); I have no more pain, and I have hopes that the recurring infection caused by my medication for Multiple Sclerosis will stop with time.
+My innards are fixing themselves (I suffered my own version of slurry from eating GMO foods.); I have no more pain, and I have hopes that the recurring infection caused by my medication for Autoimmune Disease will stop with time.
 That medication was only geared towards slowing the disease, but it was also the one causing the most problems.
-I slowly came to an understanding that “death by complications of Multiple Sclerosis” could be related to my ever-evolving, drug-resistant infections caused by the medication.
+I slowly came to an understanding that “death by complications of Autoimmune Disease” could be related to my ever-evolving, drug-resistant infections caused by the medication.
 And the Glyphosate in our foods is patented as a broad spectrum antibiotic as well as many things.

 My heart was doing flip-flops when I would lie down.
 I knew medicine would simply prescribe more medicine.
 I watched a video that caused me to theorize my hefty cholesterol levels could be the result of a deficit in sulfates.
 I really didn’t eat many cholesterol-inducing foods.
 I’ve always suspected I was one of those people who produce cholesterol.
 But why?

 The heart requires sulfates.
 I never ate foods rich in sulfates.
 To the best of my knowledge, cholesterol is the transport for sulfates.
 Was my liver generating more cholesterol because my heart was calling for the meager supply of sulfates in my body?

 Seventh Day Adventists’ have the longest lifespan at least in our country.
 They are vegan.